-The final determination set out allowed revenues and rules, by which Ofgem expects to adjust these revenues in certain circumstances during ED1.
-Under Ofgem's proposals, excluding the effects of incentive schemes and any deferred revenues from DPCR5, the Company's base allowed revenue will decrease by approximately 20% in the regulatory year to 31 March 2016 before the addition of inflation, as measured by RPI, in order to derive the final price change.
-In the following regulatory year, the Company's base revenue will decrease by a further 0.9% before the addition of inflation.
-In subsequent regulatory years the base allowed revenues will increase approximately in line with inflation.
+The final determination in respect of ED1, as amended by the CMA, sets out the Company's allowed revenues and rules by which Ofgem expects to adjust these revenues in certain circumstances during ED1.
+Relative to Ofgem's original proposals, the CMA's determination resulted in the Company's base allowed revenue decreasing by approximately 0.1% in the regulatory year ended 31 March 2017 and in all subsequent years within ED1, before the addition of inflation (as measured by the Retail Prices Index ("RPI")).
+Base allowed revenue in the regulatory year ended 31 March 2016 remains unchanged from Ofgem's original final determination and nominal base allowed revenues will increase in line with RPI.